Aerin2805/Devheat_Beta_DEBUGGER/Readme.md

 10. It is User-freindly website with attractive colours and Interfaces.
 11. While travelling at any page of website if user want to travel at top of page ,user can simply click on the "APNA FOOD" in Navigation Bar.
+12. A Split button is also present in Bill Modal which will help user to seperate the bill in "n"
-                        Working of website is given below.
+    members (n>=1) equally in a single click of button "Split-Bill" Working of website is given below.